 “Our bus is full.”

 We don’t know a ton about this outfit, which Alice wore on their field trip to the green house.
 In fact, only one thing has been identified: Alice’s Juicy Couture puffer coat.
-It’s a purple, down-filled puffer that comes with a detachable fur hood, and Alice wears the jacket without it.
-You can still find this jacket on eBay, although you’re more likely to find it in its alternate colors: black, maroon or white.
+It’s a blue, down-filled puffer that comes with a detachable fur hood, and Alice wears the jacket without it.
+In some lighting – or with fading over time – this jacket may appear purple in person.
+You can still find it on eBay, although you’re more likely to find it in its alternate colors: black, maroon or white.

 Some may not consider this one of Alice’s most iconic pieces, but I do.
 It gets cold in Forks and it’s nice to have a warm coat!